hotaru555/seminar-slides/slide.md

 DMP is a representative hardware-assisted deterministic parallelism scheme [Devietti et al. 2009].

-- DMP-Serial a token is used to control the memory operations of all cores.  (hardware: token)
+- DMP-Serial a **token** is used to control the memory operations of all cores.  (hardware: token)
-- DMP-ShTab divides each trunk into two parts: a parallel part and a serial part. (hardware: sharing table data structure)
+- DMP-ShTab divides each trunk into **two parts**: a parallel part and a serial part. (hardware: sharing table data structure)
-- In the DMP-TM mode, all cores are allowed to simultaneously execute in a transactional manner. (hardware: enforce a specific transaction commit order)
+- In the DMP-TM mode, all cores are allowed to simultaneously execute in a **transactional manner**. (hardware: enforce a specific transaction commit order)

 disadvantage: designed for the sequential consistency model